 |Special features||Sound-proof, washable HEPA filter, 25-year body warranty|

-If you live in a smaller space, this unit will work well for you.
+If you live in a smaller space, this unit will work well.
 It can handle up to 4000 square feet and has a large capacity in both suction and dirt collection.
 This model delivers 500 air watts and has a 22-liter disposable bag.

 An interesting fact about this unit is that it’s built with sound-absorbing material.
 Other vacuums include sound-proofing foam or mufflers to reduce noise.
 In this case, none of that is necessary.

 Almost everything about this unit is there to make your life easier.
-It has strong suction, a large capacity, it’s quiet, and it comes with an extension cord.
+It has strong suction, a large capacity, and it’s quiet.
 We like that it saves you any hassle — even maintenance is significantly reduced.

 It Might Not Be Sufficient

 This is an excellent example of a central vacuum system.
 However, it only covers 4000 square feet, so it may not work well in larger homes.